michaelconnor00/envi_demo/agenda.md

 ## GBDX Prerequisites

 * Knowledge in the use of GBDX tasks and workflows.
 See [docs.gbdtaskdeveloperguide.apiary.io](http://docs.gbdtaskdeveloperguide.apiary.io).
-* GBDX Account credentials for getting authentication tokens.
+* GBDX Account credentials for getting authentication tokens, for using GBDX endpoints
 * Access to an S3 location for both reading and writing.

 ## Demo Software